ELLA237/Genetic-algorithm/README.md

 # Genetic-algorithm
-The project focuses on manipulating abstract data types, namely populations and individuals, to create a genetic algorithm.
-The report will list and explain the algorithms used
+The project aims to define and manipulate abstract data types called Individu and Population.
+An Individu is represented by a sequence of bits, and a Population is a collection of Individus.
+This project involves a simplified version of genetic algorithms, which is one approach to solving optimization problems.